MicrosoftDocs/azure-docs-powershell/latest_release_of_ResourceManager/AzureRM.Storage/Remove-AzureRmStorageAccountNetworkRule.md

 ```

 ### -IPRule
-The Array of IpRule objects to add to the NetworkRule Property.
+The Array of IpRule objects to remove from the NetWorkRule Property.

 ```yaml
 Type: Microsoft.Azure.Commands.Management.Storage.Models.PSIpRule[]